-As you venture back to the vineyards (and patios and porches and lawns) of PA Wine Land, here are a few helpful hints to make your return as sweet and smooth as a glass of perfectly chilled Catawba:
+Whether you’ve already ventured back to the vineyards (and patios and porches and lawns) of PA Wine Land or are planning to make a trip soon, here are a few helpful hints to make your visit as smooth and enjoyable as a glass of Pinot Noir:

 1. Call ahead